bvinicius/pomodore-app/README.md

 ## How to use it

-On its first verion, **Sound Machine** has three main sections:
+On its first version, **Sound Machine** has three main sections:

 ### Chords
 <img width="611" alt="image" src="https://github.com/bvinicius/sound-machine/assets/48422883/f50dc764-6c1d-41b3-b1be-5a4e04a7396f">

 To play any sound, simply press the keys from `1` to `8` on your keyboard.
-Each of them represent the **degrees** of the scale.
+Each of them represents one **degree** of the scale.

-### The main key
+### The Main Note
 <img width="529" alt="image" src="https://github.com/bvinicius/sound-machine/assets/48422883/9da35167-8b18-4981-a0e7-3aed6ebdbb70">

-The main key tells which note the chords start from.
-To change the main note you can simply click on each circle button or press the letter keys on your keyboard, as they were the shape of a tiny piano.
+The main note tells which note the chords start from.
+It's the note of the 1st chord, A.K.A. the **Tonal Center**.
+To change the tonal center you can simply click on each circle button or press the letter keys on your keyboard, as they were the shape of a tiny piano.
 Here is the full key map:

 | Keyboard key    | Note |
 | -------- | ------- |